jmontleon/hack_env_helpers/plays/aws-win-env/README.md

 ```

 ## Accessing Proxy Logs
 The proxy is run as a service on the proxy host.
-In order to follow the logs connect to the proxy host
+To follow the logs connect to the proxy host
 ```bash
 ssh -i $guid-keypair.pem ec2-user@<ip address>
 ```